mantidproject/mantid/docs/source/algorithms/SetupILLSANSReduction-v1.rst

 -----------

-Create a PropertyManager object setting the reduction options for ILL D33 SANS TOF instrument.
+Create a PropertyManager object setting the reduction options for ILL SANS instruments.
 The property manager object is then added to the PropertyManagerDataService.
 This was based on the :ref:`SetupEQSANSReduction <algm-SetupEQSANSReduction>`.